 I was fed up with how often I was going through these devices, so I decided to look into wired alternatives.
-Incidentally, I had already bought an audio interface for the purpose of using an XLR microphone to live stream (and to connect my guitar to my PC), so I could use the headphones that required a little extra help to function properly.
+Incidentally, I had already bought an audio interface for the purpose of using an XLR stands for External Line Return.
+It is a balanced connector for studio-grade audio equipment that is nearly immune to electromagnetic interference.
+It is most commonly used for condenser and dynamic microphones, audio interfaces, and audio mixers.
+More microphone to live stream (and to connect my guitar to my PC), so I could use the headphones that required a little extra help to function properly.

 Ultimately, my research led me to the Beyerdynamic DT 770 Pro Headphones, as they fit the price bracket I was looking for and weren’t too demanding of the headphone amp built into the Behringer UMC 204HD.
 I don’t think headphones that feature a 600-ohm resistor (Or higher) would be adequately powered by the audio interface.